panoukos41/Navigation/README.md

 }
 ```

-There are also samples in the [samples](./samples) folder to try.
+There are also samples in the [samples](./samples) folder that you should see and try!

 ## Build

 Install [Visual Studio 2022 Preview](https://visualstudio.microsoft.com/vs/preview) and [.NET 6.0](https://dotnet.microsoft.com/download/dotnet/6.0)

-Clone the project and open the solution then you just build the whole solution or project.
+Clone the project and open the solution then you just build the whole solution or specific project you want to build.

 ## Contribute